Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Topological Majorana zero modes in higher dimensions

-In the previous section, we discuss a simple example of a $1$D $T^2=-1$ TSC with Majorana zero modes on its ends.
-Indeed, Majoranoa zero modes exist in $\rm{DIII}$ class TSC in higher dimensions as well.
-In $2$D, it is well known that a single Majorana zero mode can emerge in the vortex core of a $p+ip$ or $p-ip$ TSC\cite{ReadMajorana}, however, the time reversal symmetry is broken in this class of \emph{chiral} TSC.
-Nevertheless, the $\rm{DIII}$ class TSC in $2$D that is realized as a composition of a $p+ip$ and a $p-ip$ TSC with opposite spins\cite{2DTSC} can preserve the $T^2=-1$ time reversal symmetry.
-Apparently, the vortex core of such a TSC has a pair of Majorana zero modes $\gamma_\up$ and $\gamma_\down$ with opposite spins.
-In the following, we argue that they also carry a $T^4=-1$ representation of time reversal symmetry.
+In the previous section, we have discussed a simple example of a $1$D $T^2=-1$ TSC with topological Majorana zero modes on its ends.
+Topological Majorana zero modes exist in $\rm{DIII}$ class TSC in higher dimensions as well.
+In $2$D, it is well known that a single topological Majorana zero mode can emerge on the vortex core of a $p+ip$ or $p-ip$ TSC\cite{ReadMajorana}, but the time reversal symmetry is broken in this class of \emph{chiral} TSCs.
+Nevertheless, the $\rm{DIII}$ class TSC in $2$D consisting of a composition of a $p+ip$ and a $p-ip$ TSC with opposite spins\cite{2DTSC} can preserve the $T^2=-1$ time reversal symmetry.
+Apparently, the vortex core of such a TSC has a pair of topological Majorana zero modes $\gamma_\up$ and $\gamma_\down$ with opposite spins.
+Hence, we argue that they also carry a $T^4=-1$ representation of time reversal symmetry.
 As having been discussed in Ref. \cite{2DTSC}, a time reversal action on a single vortex core will change the \emph{local} fermion parity of the complex fermion zero mode $c_L=\gamma_\up+i\gamma_\down$ for the ground state wavefunction, therefore we expect the same representation theory Eq.(\ref{Rep1}),Eq.(\ref{Rep2}) and Eq.(\ref{RepT}) for the zero modes inside the vortex core, which satisfies $T^4=-1$.
-For the anti-vortex core with Majorana modes $\gamma_\up^\prime$ and $\gamma_\down^\prime$, we can define a complex fermion mode $c_R=\gamma_\up-i\gamma_\down$ and derive the $T^4=-1$ representation theory as well.
+For the anti-vortex core with topological Majorana modes $\gamma_\up^\prime$ and $\gamma_\down^\prime$, we can define a complex fermion mode $c_R=\gamma_\up-i\gamma_\down$ and derive the $T^4=-1$ representation theory as well.
 Now we see that the $c_L$/$c_R$ complex fermion is similar to the two complex fermion modes defined on the left/right end of the $1$D $T^2=-1$ TSC.
 The $T^4=-1$ time reversal operators for the Majorana spinons $(\gamma_\up,\gamma_\down)$ and $(\gamma_\up^\prime,\gamma_\down^\prime)$ can be defined by Eq.(\ref{defTL}) and Eq.(\ref{defTR}).